 Full Life seeks Assisted Living communities for our weekly discussion groups.
 Participants share individually without back-and-forth, on a weekly topic presented on an easy to read handout.
 Experience with these groups is exemplary -- in all senses of the word.
 Beginning two groups in the Corvallis-Albany-Philomath area is our current focus.
 Please contact Anna to learn more.

 Full Life began an affiliation with Eden Alternative Care early in 2015, including week long Eden Educator and Eden At Home Associate trainings.
 Finding Eden, and Green Houses, and Al Powers was a 'coming home' to others who share the vision of paradigm shift, plus their assets of established team, process, and structure.

-Repeated raining with the Zen Hospice Center in San Francisco has been a rich source of inspiration.
+Repeated training with the Zen Hospice Center in San Francisco has been a rich source of inspiration.
 In the more recent extended training, their leader BJ Miller engaged with us with a presentation, questions and answers, and one-to-one exchanges.
 His inspiring TED talk is on the Full Life Programs Facebook page.